 Draw a line on the Cost/Benefit Graph which divides tactics into two categories: those with higher cost and lower benefit and those with lower cost and higher benefit.
-The line could be diagonal and at an equal distance from both axes, forming a 45-degree angle with them (as shown below), or its angle could be completely arbitrary and drawn to divide all the tactics into two relatively equal groups.
+The line could be diagonal and at an equal distance from both axes, forming a 45-degree angle with them (as shown on the next page), or its angle could be completely arbitrary and drawn to divide all the tactics into two relatively equal groups.